 The guideline implementing this statutory provision is §4B1.4 (Armed Career Criminal).
-Provides alternative offense levels and alternative criminal history categories for defendants subject to enhanced sentences under the ACCA.
+Section 4B1.4 provides alternative offense levels and alternative criminal history categories for defendants subject to enhanced sentences under the ACCA.
 Section 4B1.4 assigns an offense level of 34 "if the defendant used or possessed the firearm or ammunition in connection with" a "crime of violence" or a "controlled substance offense," or if the firearm possessed was of a type described in 26 U.S.C. § 5845(a).
 Otherwise, offense level 33 applies.
 Alternatively, §4B1.4 uses the defendant's otherwise applicable offense level if it is higher than level 33 or 34.
-Alternatively.
+Section 4B1.4 (Armed Career Criminal).